IBRice101/CMP309-Moodr/README.md

 ### TODO List

-- Make SQLite readable from reports
+- Make SQLite readable from reports - Possibly somewhere we can add multithreading due to large volumes of data being thrown at you lmao
 - Create widget
 - Create habits functionality